andrejbauer/mathematics-and-computation/_posts/2019-09-09-on-complete-ordered-fields.md

 So I asked myself and the [constructive news mailing list](https://groups.google.com/forum/#!topic/constructivenews/4jncQ9axrxI) what the constructive status of the theorem is.
 But something was amiss, as [Fred Richman](http://math.fau.edu/richman/) immediately asked me to provide an example of a complete ordered field.
 Why would he do that, don't we have the [MacNeille reals](https://ncatlab.org/nlab/show/MacNeille+real+number)?
 After agreeing on definitions, [Toby Bartels](http://tobybartels.name) gave the answer, which I am taking the liberty to adapt a bit and present here.
 I am probably just reinventing the wheel, so if someone knows an original reference, please provide it in the comments.

-The theorem holds constructively, but for a bizarre reason: if there exists a complete ordered field, then the law of excluded middle holds!
+The theorem holds constructively, but for a bizarre reason: if there exists a complete ordered field, then the law of excluded middle holds, and the standard proof is valid!

 <!--more-->